Capital One Quicksilver Cash Rewards Credit Card Review: 1.5% Flat Cashback Rate

 The Capital One Quicksilver Cash Rewards Credit Card is a great fit for anyone who wants to keep things simple.
 If you don’t like the idea of having multiple rewards credit cards for different types of purchases, you may find this card can get the job done all on its own.

-As easy to use as the Quicksilver Cash Rewards card is, it doesn’t offer the most substantial rewards or the most enticing perks.
+However, as easy to use as the Quicksilver Cash Rewards card is, it doesn’t offer the most substantial rewards or the most enticing perks.

 For example, if you love to travel, you would likely fare better with a travel rewards credit card that allows you to earn a higher rate for hotel and airfare bookings.